LiterallyWize/LiterallyWize/README.md

 i'm wize n i like to do stuff

-learned luau for 7+ years, now trying out new languages (currently c, gdscript and python), and game engines (currently godot)
+7+ years of experience in luau, currently tryin out new stuff (c, html, python)

 "graphics" is one of my favourite words